Enabling control, consistency and visibility to public cloud networking

-Many IT organizations also want to extend governance to public cloud logical networks – such as virtual public cloud (VPC) or virtual network (vNet); which requires consistent abstractions.
+Many IT organizations also want to extend governance to public cloud logical networks – such as virtual private cloud (VPC) or virtual network (vNet); which requires consistent abstractions.

 Big Cloud Fabric – Public Cloud helps IT manage public cloud deployments

 Agility with different levels of control is business critical, as IT may need to oversee application VPCs, control transit VPCs, or operationally manage all VPCs.
 They need to balance time to market with governance.
 That’s where Big Cloud Fabric – Public Cloud (BCF-PC) comes in.

 Big Cloud Fabric – Public Cloud offers VPC visibility, single-pane-of-glass configuration, and troubleshooting for enterprises that require control and governance when outsourcing applications as part of their hybrid cloud strategy.

 Big Switch Networks built BCF-PC from the ground-up to control and manage logical networks (VPCs and vNets) across multiple public clouds.

 Big Cloud Fabric – Public Cloud supports critical network ops tasks

 BCF-PC gives enterprise network teams the tools to configure and manage VPCs in the public cloud.

 - Discovery and visibility of VPCs already configured within an AWS user account.
 Customers can pull inventory, usage, and configuration data to run compliance checks.